People

 Profile photo

-Matt is an interdisciplinary social scientist who specialises in ethnographic research on energy and natural resources, urban politics and anthropologies of the state.
+Matt is an interdisciplinary social scientist who specialises in ethnographic research on energy and natural resources, urban politics, morality and the state.
 He received his PhD in Anthropology from the London School of Economics (LSE) in 2013 and previously held research and teaching positions with the Institute of Latin American Studies (ILAS), the University of Sussex and the LSE.

-Matt's regional interests cover Venezuela and the UK.
-His work has been funded by the British Academy, the Economic and Social Research Council (ESRC), the Society for Latin American Studies (SLAS), the Camel Trust, the Global Challenges Research Fund (GCRF) and the Independent Social Research Fund (ISRF).
+Matt's regional interests cover Latin America, the UK and the USA.
+His work has been funded by the British Academy, the Economic and Social Research Council (ESRC), the Society for Latin American Studies (SLAS), the Camel Trust and the Global Challenges Research Fund (GCRF).

 Research

-Matt's first monograph examined the lived experience of political change, moral uncertainty, and economic crisis amid Venezuela's controversial Bolivarian Revolution.
-Titled A Blessing and a Curse: Oil, Politics and Morality in Bolivarian Venezuela (2023, Stanford University Press), the book draws on ethnographic research conducted in an urban barrio over the course of a decade (2008-2018) to explore how Venezuela's contradictory relationship with petroleum shaped myriad aspects of everyday life during a period of complex social upheaval.
-As well as offering an accessible way of understanding the many paradoxes of Bolivarian Venezuela, the book also provides an original take on current debates about climate justice and energy transitions.
+Matt's first monograph examined the lived experience of political change, moral uncertainty and economic crisis amid Venezuela's controversial Bolivarian Revolution.
+Titled A Blessing and a Curse: Oil, Politics and Morality in Bolivarian Venezuela (2023, Stanford University Press), the book draws on ethnographic research conducted in an urban barrio over the course of a decade (2008-2018) to explore how Venezuela's contradictory relationship with petroleum shaped myriad aspects of urban life during a period of complex social upheaval.
+As well as offering an accessible way of understanding the many paradoxes of Bolivarian Venezuela, the book also provides an original take on current debates about democracy, fossil capitalism and revolutionary change.

-Alongside his work in Latin America, Matt has also carried out fieldwork on the politics of housing insecurity in London as part of a collaborative Europe-wide project looking at advice, governance and care in settings of austerity.
-He retains a political and theoretical interest in questions of contested urban change.
+Alongside his work in the Americas, Matt has also carried out ethnographic fieldwork on the politics of housing in London as part of a collaborative Europe-wide project looking at advice, austerity governance and community activism.
+His work is undergirded by a broad political and theoretical interest in the emancipatory potential of cities and urban life.

 Publications